Africans in China: some key empirical, methodological and theoretical questions

 James S. Coleman African Studies Center310-825-3686

-Sponsor(s): African Studies Center, Asia Institute, Mellon Postdoctoral Program in the Humanities “Cultures in Transnational Perspective"
+Sponsor(s): African Studies Center, Asia Pacific Center, Mellon Postdoctoral Program in the Humanities “Cultures in Transnational Perspective"